Twitter rebrands to X as part of Elon Musk’s plan to create an ‘everything app’

 Twitter has rebranded to X as part of Elon Musk’s plan to create an “everything app”.

-The tech billionaire, who took over the platform in October 2022, launched the new logo over the weekend after crowdsourcing ideas for users.
+The tech billionaire, who took over the platform in October 2022, replaced the famous blue bird with the new logo on Monday after crowdsourcing ideas from users over the weekend.

 He also reportedly informed employees by email that Twitter would become X, as well as redirected the domain X.com to Twitter.com.

-Mr Musk said Twitter’s famous blue bird logo would eventually be phased out entirely.

 Linda Yaccarino, who Mr Musk hired to be the chief executive of Twitter last month, confirmed the switch in a series of tweets late on Sunday.